John Knowles Herr: Retirement

 Herr retired to his home in Washington, D.C., which stood just one mile away from the White House, and remained informed of the military politics through correspondence with fellow officers.
-He regularly published his opinion in the press, with the same vigor and affection to horse.
+He regularly published his opinion in the press, with the same vigor and affection to the horse.
 In 1945 Herr wrote that conversion of cavalry to armor was a mistake, an act of "robbing Peter to pay Paul": expansion of armor was necessary, but not at the expense of horse units.
 He blamed his fall on the alleged conspiracy of General Staff officers seeking promotions in the newly formed Armored Forces.
 According to Jarymowycz, Herr indeed believed in "betrayal by plotters" like Chaffee.

 The stalemate of the Korean War, wrote Herr, could be avoided had the U.S. military employed "... really mobile cavalry, mounted on horses and trained to fight on foot."

 In 1953 Herr and historian Edward S. Wallace co-authored The story of the U.S. Cavalry, 1775-1942, a book intended "to light up, a little, the past glory and glamour of the men on horseback" rather than provide a comprehensive history of the service.
 Once again Herr wrote that cavalry had a place even in post-World War II combat.

 Herr died in Washington, D.C., on March 12, 1955.
 He, his wife Helen Hoyle (1882–1971), and their daughter Fanny DeRussy Herr (1905–1995) were buried at the Arlington National Cemetery.